f26/KingsFallRuneHelper/README.md

 # King's Fall Rune Helper
 A tool to help you mark down which are the active runes in the King's Fall raid activity in Destiny 2.

 Click a rune to activate it and show the description.
-Click a rune again to deactivate it and hide the description.
+Reload to reset runes.
+Undo is for the weak.

 Use it via GitHub Pages: https://f26.github.io/KingsFallRuneHelper/